NessJade96/List-It/README.md

 17. The addGroceryItems resolver was created and users can now create grocery lists and add items to that list.

-18. Created the update and remove mutations for lists and items.
+18. Realised I needed to refactor the collection models -> so all the queries and mutations are being created again for the new models.

 Todo:
 // add the update and remove mutations for lists and items.